aoloe/inkscape-manual-crashcourse/content/crash-course.md

 - Space: Switch back to pointer from your current tool.
 - Press space, click+drag: scroll the window.

+## Hints

-Context menus, accessible by right click, are your friends.
+- Context menus, accessible by right click, are your friends.
+- Clicking on toolbar buttons and reading the menu items, plus a little experimentation, also helps.

+## Further steps

 - Re symmetries: look at the star tool (press asterisk).
 - Explore clones: clone an object with Shift+D, mirror it with H or V, then try editing the original object.
 Shift+D brings you from a clone to the original.